 Why riding a motorcycle in California is so dangerous

-There is no denial that riding a motorcycle can be convenient for commuting to and from work just as it can be enjoyable and amusing.
+There is no denying that riding a motorcycle can be convenient for commuting to and from work just as it can be enjoyable and amusing.
 Regardless of whether you treat your bike as your regular means of transportation or take it for a ride only for the sake of excitement and fun, you are equally at risk of getting into a motorcycle crash.

 And that’s not because motorcyclists are reckless thrill-seekers who disregard traffic rules and put the lives of other motorists and pedestrians at risk by performing various dangerous maneuvers on the road.
 That’s because riding a bike can be dangerous in itself.